-Sten 1:
+Step 1:

 You need to install the SATA RAID/AHCI driver during the OS installation.
 Use an alternative system to copy the SATA RAID/AHCI driver from the motherboard driver disk to a USB flash drive.
-Copy the Hw8_A88 folder under BootDry in the driver disk.
+Copy the SATA RAID/AHCI driver folder under BootDrv in the driver disk depending on your Windows version, for example: